ComCatLab/welcome-guide/docs/sources/onboarding/development.md

         based on the actual Python code in files.
 They are system-specific and thus should not be tracked with Git.

-8. **Create your first commit**.
+8. **Create a README file.**

-    To record your changes with Git, you must first add the edited files to the index using `git add`.

     ```shell
-    git add .gitignore
+    vim README.md
     ```

+    ??? info "Explanation"

+        A README file explains the purpose of a directory and the files contained therein.
+It is best practice to create a new README file for every project.
+Doing so ensures that the person returning to your project folder (yourself included!) can understand the purpose of the calculations therein.
+Update this file as your project progresses.

+    In the file, write a description for your project:

+    ```markdown
+    # TITLE GOES HERE

+    Description goes here...
+    ```

+    ??? info "Note"

+        The file extension `.md` indicates that this file should be interpreted as Markdown.
+Markdown is a markup language that allows you add special formatting to otherwise plaintext text documents.
+Note that we have preceded our title with `#`; this syntax is used to denote headings.
+Subsequent subheadings can be created using increasing numbers of `#` signs.
+[Check out this webpage][markdown] for a quick primer on Markdown syntax.

+9.  **Create your first commit**.

+    To record your changes with Git, you must first [start tracking][tracking-files] the new files using `git add`.

+    ```shell
+    git add .gitignore README.md
+    ```

     !!!
 Tip

-        You can add all files in the current directory to the index using `git add .`
+        You can start tracking all files in the current directory using `git add .`

     Saving (or committing) your changes with Git is accomplished by creating a "commit".
 This creates a snapshot that can be used to rollback changes